denten-books/plain-text/2-device.md

-# Chapter 2: Laying Bare the Device (The Modernist Roots of Computation)
+# Chapter 2: Laying Bare the Device (The Modernist Origins of Computational
+Culture)

 "The weakest point in our present day universe is the incapacity of man to meet the machine, the culture conserve, or the robot, other than through